-Strategic Themes are specific, itemized business objectives that connect a SAFe Portfolio to the evolving Enterprise business strategy.
-They provide business context for decision-making within the portfolio and influence investments in Value Streams and serve as inputs to the Economic Framework, Budgets, Portfolio, Solution, and Program Backlog decisions.
+Strategic Themes are differentiating, specific, and itemized business objectives that connect a portfolio to the strategy of the enterprise.
+They provide business context for decision-making, and serve as inputs to the vision, budget, and backlogs for the Portfolio, Large Solution, and Program levels.

-Strategic Themes are business objectives that provide strategic differentiators that highlight changes to the Enterprise strategy that affect a particular solution portfolio.
-They provide one of the major communication protocols between the enterprise and its solution portfolios, as highlighted in Figure 1.
+Strategic Themes are business objectives that provide differentiators that highlight changes to the Enterprise strategy affecting a particular solution portfolio.
+They are one of the major communication protocols between the enterprise and its solution portfolios, as Figure 1 illustrates.

 Formulating Strategic Themes

-Defining strategic themes is an exercise in strategy formulation, but in the individual SAFe portfolio context.
-In accordance with the guidance from the enterprise, strategic themes are an output of a collaborative process, a process whereby the enterprise portfolio stakeholders work with portfolio stakeholders to systematically analyze a set of inputs before arriving at conclusions, as is illustrated by Figure 2.
+Strategic themes are an output of a collaborative process in which the enterprise stakeholders work with portfolio stakeholders to analyze a set of inputs before arriving at conclusions, as illustrated by Figure 2.

 Some examples of strategic themes are:

 Strategic themes are an important tool for communicating strategy to the entire portfolio.
-They provide a simple, memorable reference frame and should permeate the thinking of everyone involved in Solution delivery.
+They provide a simple, memorable reference tool and should influence everyone involved in Solution delivery.

-Strategic themes are primary inputs to the portfolio vision and serve as elements of the Economic Framework, affecting Value Streams and Agile Release Train budgets, the Portfolio Backlog, and individual ART vision and Roadmap, as is illustrated in Figure 3.
+Strategic themes are primary inputs to other portfolio elements.
+They affect the Portfolio Backlog, Value Streams and Agile Release Train (ART) budgets, Solution Train and ART Vision and Roadmap, and the Economic Framework, as illustrated in Figure 3.

 Each of these aspects is described in the paragraphs below.

-Strategic themes heavily influence value stream budgets, which provide the spending and personnel allocations necessary to accomplish the portfolio vision.
-In making these allocations, these questions should be considered:
+Strategic themes heavily influence value stream budgets, which provide the spending and personnel allocations necessary to accomplish the strategic intent.
+In making these allocations, the following questions should be considered:

-- Do the current investments in value streams, and ARTs within the value streams, reflect the changes to the current business context?
+- Do the current investments in value streams reflect the changes to the current business context?

-Strategic themes provide decision-making filters in the Portfolio Kanban system, thereby influencing the portfolio backlog.
-Alignment to strategic themes:
+Strategic themes provide decision-making filters in the Portfolio Kanban system that influence the portfolio backlog.
+Alignment with strategic themes:

 - Impacts the identification, success criteria, and prioritization of Epics in the funnel and backlog states

-- Warrants consideration and discussion in the lightweight business case in the analysis state
+- Warrants consideration and discussion in the lean business case

 Vision and Priorities

-Lastly, value streams and trains also operate fully within the context of the portfolio vision, so evolving strategic themes may directly impact them.
-Here, Product and Solution Management applies strategic themes to influence the vision and roadmap and to drive attributes of WSJF prioritization for items in the Value Stream and Program Backlogs.
+Strategic themes influence the Solution Train and ART vision and roadmap, and help set the attributes of Weighted Shortest Job First (WSJF) prioritization for items in the Solution Train and Program Backlogs.
 Solution and ART epics that flow from the portfolio, or arise locally, are also influenced by the current themes.
-In addition, strategic themes provide an important means of conceptual alignment between the trains and, due to their impact, will often be presented by the Business Owners during PI Planning.
+In addition, strategic themes provide vital conceptual alignment between the trains.
+Due to their importance, they will often be presented by the Business Owners during PI Planning.

 Measuring Progress Against Strategic Themes

 Strategic themes communicate differentiated strategic intent for the enterprise.
-Providing success criteria for strategic themes can provide a mechanism for understanding progress towards the intent.
-However, many desirable measures associated with the accomplishment of strategic intent are trailing indicators.
-Success factors such as ROI, new markets penetrated, etc, can take a long time to achieve.
-In their place, the enterprise needs feedback via early indicators, many of which are not financial in nature.
+Identifying desired business outcomes for strategic themes can establish a context for assessing progress towards the intent.
+However, many desirable measures of strategic intent are trailing indicators.
+Success factors such as ROI, new markets penetrated, etc., can take a long time to achieve.
+Instead, the enterprise needs feedback from early indicators, many of which are not financial metrics.
 Lean enterprises apply innovation accounting to address this challenge.
-Innovation accounting is a thoughtful look at what early indicators are likely to produce the desired long term results, followed by implementing the tooling, functionality, testing or other mechanisms to collect that data.
+Innovation accounting is a thoughtful look at which early indicators are likely to produce the desired long-term results.
+It includes implementing the tooling, functionality, testing, or other mechanisms to collect that data.

-In addition, certain success criteria can be investment or activity based.
-For example, an online retail store might want to “reach a younger demographic.”
-In this case, success criteria could be a mix of investments, activities, and early indicators.
-A first learning milestone might simply be to test the hypothesis of whether extending online capabilities to mobile platforms would appeal to the target audience; this could perhaps be measured simply with initial feedback from focus groups.
-Based on that, a second step might be to increase the budget for the mobile teams.
-In parallel, a User Experience-oriented Epic could be used to capture the age of the user across all purchasing points, in order to start trending the data.
+In addition, certain success criteria can be based on investment or activity.
+For example, an online retail store might want to, “reach a younger demographic.”
+In this case, the success criteria could be a mix of investments, activities, and early indicators.
+A first feedback milestone might simply be to test the hypothesis of whether extending online capabilities to mobile platforms would appeal to that target audience.
+This could be measured easily with feedback from focus groups.
+From there a second step might be to increase the budget for the mobile teams.
+To start trending the data, an Epic MVP (Minimum Viable Product) could also be employed to capture the age of the users across all purchasing points.

-Strategic Theme success criteria provide learning milestones that allow the portfolio to understand the solutions involved, validate business and technical hypotheses and where necessary, pivot towards a better solution.
-The PI cadence offers an excellent time box for experimenting with new approaches, and gathering the feedback needed to show that investments in new strategic themes are likely to produce the desired, long term results.
+Strategic theme outcome criteria provide indicators that allow the portfolio to understand the solutions involved, validate business and technical hypotheses, and, where necessary, pivot towards a better solution.
+The PI cadence offers an excellent timebox for experimenting with new approaches, and gathering the feedback needed to show that investments in new strategic themes are likely to produce the desired long term results.